Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 and then after dividing, subtract a half to bring in back into standard range.

-The JPG or PNG image format will store each of the colors according to their image standard for color depth (e.g. JPG is 24-bit), but the image will be very very small, since reducing color depth and quantizing colors is essentially what the JPEG compression algorithm accomplishes.
+The JPG or PNG image format will store each of the colors according to their image standard for color depth (e.g. JPG is 24-bit), but the image will be very very small since reducing color depth and quantizing colors are essentially what the JPEG compression algorithm accomplishes.

 You do not have to reduce the color depth of each channel evenly.
 For example,